-Flash floods, earthquake in Indonesia kill dozens
+Flash floods, earthquake in Indonesia kill over 80

 Sunday’s quake triggered a landslide from Mount Rinjani and hit dozens of tourists at the Tiu Kelep waterfall located in the foothills of the active volcano, said Nugroho, the disaster agency spokesman.

-Two Malaysians, including a 14-year-old boy, were killed in the landslide, Nugroho said.
+Two Malaysians and a 14-year-old Indonesian boy were killed in the landslide, Nugroho said.

-Forty-four people were injured in the quake, including eight Malaysians, Nugroho said.
-About 500 homes were damaged, including 32 that were flattened.
+At least 182 people were injured in the quake, including 26 Malaysians, Nugroho said.
+About 525 homes were damaged, including 32 that were flattened.

 Indonesia sits on the “Pacific Ring of Fire” and has frequent earthquakes and volcanic eruptions.